akka/akka/akka-docs/rst/java/event-bus.rst

 .. note::
    The event stream is a *local facility*, meaning that it will *not* distribute events to other nodes in a clustered environment (unless you subscribe a Remote Actor to the stream explicitly).
-   If you need to broadcast events in an Akka cluster, *without* knowing your recipients explicitly (i.e. obtaining their ActorRefs), you may want to look into: :ref:`distributed-pub-sub`.
+   If you need to broadcast events in an Akka cluster, *without* knowing your recipients explicitly (i.e. obtaining their ActorRefs), you may want to look into: :ref:`distributed-pub-sub-java`.

 Default Handlers
 ----------------